Preserving the Legacy of Black Performing Artists From Lancaster County

 Romayne Bridgett in the Lancaster Catholic High School yearbook in 1970.
 Photo credit: Lancaster Catholic High School Yearbook Archive

-Romayne F. Bridgett was born on November 26, 1927 in Mount Joy, Pennsylvania.
+Romayne F. Bridgett was born in Mount Joy, Pennsylvania, on November 26, 1927.
 She was a well-known and respected teacher, singer, actor, and performer.
 Bridgett sang a wide range of music, including opera, spirituals, oratorio, musical comedy, and more.
-She was quoted to have said “about the only thing I haven’t sung is country and rock and roll.”
-In the late 1940s, she attended Millersville University (Millersville State College at the time).
-In the 1960s Bridgett worked as a music teacher at Lancaster Catholic High School.
-She also taught private voice lessons to hundreds of students from her studios in Mount Joy and Lancaster.
+She said, “About the only thing I haven’t sung is country and rock and roll.”
+In the late 1940s, she attended Millersville University (Millersville State College).
+In the 1960s, Bridgett worked as a music teacher at Lancaster Catholic High School.
+She also taught private voice lessons to hundreds of students from her Mount Joy and Lancaster studios.

 “My mother’s biggest contribution to the arts in Lancaster County was her 40 years of teaching.” – Romana Bridgett